johnroutledge/milestone-project-1/README.md

 family life in the UK.
 With the website being aimed at Thai/English families, it should have to text options: Thai and English.

-Business objectives: make money through sales of English lessons,
+Business objectives: make money through sales of English lessons, primarily to the Thai market.

 **Scope**
 User Stories: